BjornvdLaan/testvalues-examples/README.md

 # testvalues-examples

-Practical examples for the [testvalues](https://github.com/BjornvdLaan/testvalues) library — a Java utility that generates randomised test values on every run to make your tests more robust.
+Practical examples for the [testvalues](https://github.com/BjornvdLaan/testvalues) library, a Java utility that generates randomised test values on every run to make your tests more robust.

 The examples use an e-commerce domain (products, customers, orders) with real business logic, so you can see how testvalues fits into realistic unit tests.